Akhilmadineni/Security_dashboard/README.md

 - Interactive pie chart

-A simple bar chart that distributes the incidents by targeted asset, what device/person got attacked?
+A simple pie chart that distributes the incidents by targeted asset, what device/person got attacked?

 - Dropdown menu: Year